jonhammer/gpt-neteng/README.md

 ## Example
 ### Topology/Device information
-First you need to tell GPT-NetEng what devices it's working with.
+First tell GPT-NetEng what devices it's working with.
 You can provide an image or a description.
-In my demo I provided the following:
+In this example I provided the following:

 ```
 There are 4 devices: